Thqmaz/Thqmaz/README.md

 - 🔭 I’m currently working on TrainHosting
 - 🌱 I’m currently learning like everything at the same time lol
-- 📫 How to reach me: info@trainhosting.nl
+- 📫 How to reach me: info@thomasgroenendijk.nl
 - ⚡ Fun fact: Just using this for school, lmao